Assignment 2: Clock

 • application program clock.c

-• README.md with any information you want to share with your grader, include documentation for the extension if you completed it
+• README.md with any information you want to share with your grader, include info about the extension if you completed it

 Submit your finished code by commit, tag assign2-submit, push to remote, and ensure you have an open pull request.
 The steps to follow are given in the git workflow guide.